zachboyd/sfdc-slack-integration/README.md

 Salesforce Slack Integration
 =======================
 Provides a way to integrate Salesforce with Slack.
 Example usage includes posting a message to a Slack channel when a post is submitted to a chatter group.
-This integration can post as the current user which leverages OAuth on a per-user basisc or as a Slack Bot that you can configure in a custom Slack application.
+This integration can post as the current user which leverages OAuth on a per-user basis or as a Slack Bot that you can configure in a custom Slack application.

 Installation
 ------------